argeorun/General-BACnet-mstp-controller/README.md

 Anyone welcome to contribute,donate or support.

-Any organization would like to use this project .
-You are free to use and donate(anything above 1$ is fine!!)if you wish.
+Any organization want to use this project,You are free to use and donate(anything above 1$ is fine!!)if you wish.

 The hardware compatiability, functionality and performance is important so i will make some full working hardware and a sample cloud interface.
 The goal is make this code which shall work after the compilation on the fly.